 Vineyards, orchards, and hazelnut groves are the main economic resources of the area.

 To be seen.

-Remain to be reported are the Museum of Peasant Life (Museo della Vita Contadina), made in the former parsonage by Retrò cultural association, exhibits the objects donated by Giuseppe Gamba, the murals “Who am I?
-The acrobat of my soul”, “Balanced on the wall”, “Suryas", and several art installations created in frazione Accorneri (see: The world of children | The magic wheel and the stuffed toy | The light-heartedness of life | The family of gnomes)
+Remain to report the Museum of Peasant Life (Museo della Vita Contadina), the murals “Who am I?
+The acrobat of my soul”, “Balanced on the wall”, “Suryas” and various artistic installations made in the Accorneri hamlet (see: Itinerary | The creations of Graziella Calaciura)